Sam Burns Betting Profile: The Sentry - PGA TOUR

 Burns' Best Finishes

-- Burns took part in 26 tournaments last season, collecting five finishes in the top 10.
+- Last season Burns took part in 26 tournaments, collecting five finishes in the top 10.

-- In those 26 tournaments, he had a 73.1% success rate in terms of making the cut (19 cuts made).
+- In those 26 tournaments, he made the cut on 19 occasions.

-- Last season Burns had his best performance at the Charles Schwab Challenge, where he finished sixth with a score of -5 (two shots back of the winner).
+- Last season Burns' best performance came at the Charles Schwab Challenge, where he shot -5 and finished sixth.

-- Burns' 1335 points last season placed him 19th in the FedExCup standings.
+- Burns collected 1335 points last season, placing 19th in the FedExCup standings.

 Burns' Strokes Gained Rankings